AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/optimize-css-js-resource-files.md

 ---
 title: Optimize CSS and JS resource files
 description: Learn how to merge and minify CSS and JS files for Adobe Commerce projects using the Admin or command line.
 role: Developer
 feature: Best Practices
 feature-set: Commerce
 ---
 # Optimize resource files

-For a more responsive Commerce site, optimize resource files, eliminate render-blocking resources, and
+For a more responsive Commerce site, optimize CSS and JS resource files and eliminate render-blocking resources.

 - **Optimize CSS and JS files**—Reduce the time required to load CSS and Javascript (JS) files by configuring Adobe Commerce to merge, minify, and bundle separate files into a single file.
 - **Eliminate render-blocking resources**—Consider delivering critical JS and CSS features inline and deferring all non-critical JS/CSS styles.
 For guidance, see [web.dev Eliminate render-blocking resources](https://web.dev/render-blocking-resources/).

-## Optimize CSS and JS files

-For a more responsive Commerce site, reduce the time required to load CSS and Javascript (JS) files by configuring Adobe Commerce to merge, minify, and bundle separate files into a single file.

 ## Affected products and versions

 [All supported versions, 2.3 and later](../../../release/versions.md) of:

-* Adobe Commerce on cloud infrastructure
+- Adobe Commerce on cloud infrastructure
-* Adobe Commerce on-premises
+- Adobe Commerce on-premises
-* Magento Open Source
+- Magento Open Source

 ## Merge or minify CSS files